asthaprasad93/POS-Tagging-HMM/README.md

 ## Forward and Backward Algorithms
 Input: Text file where each line is a sentence (tokens separated by spaces)
-Output: Marginal probability of each sentence
+Output: Log probability of each sentence

 To run the Backward algorithm, enter: